-As a general rule the change of control of the tenant does not interfere with the "bail commercial", except of course if it specifically stipulates otherwise.
+As a general rule, the change of control of the tenant does not interfere with the "bail commercial", except of course if it specifically stipulates otherwise.

-(ii) Transfer of lease as a result of a corporate restructuring

-The "droit au bail" owned by a merged tenant is automatically transferred to the absorber.
+(e)(ii) Transfer of lease as a result of a corporate restructuringThe "droit an bail" owned by a merged tenant is automatically transferred to the absorber.

-(f) Repair
+(f) Repairs